UKRAINE

 Training courses for teachers, social workers, administrative staff and foster parents on the topics of ‘inclusion’ and ‘child-centred education’ by international experts.
 In addition, model curricula for schools and corresponding teaching and learning materials are developed and made available.

-Inclusive Primay School and Montessori Kindergarten
+Inclusive Primary School and Montessori Kindergarten

 The first Montessori kindergarten in the region not only promotes the spiritual and social development of the individual children, but also focuses on early character training and the individual support of individual interests and talents.